 Here are a few of my favorite art purchases from estate sales.

 When shopping at an estate sale, think outside the box and look in drawers and cabinets.
-These nudes were in a sketch pad, folded and tucked away in a cabinet.
+The charcoal nudes above were in a sketch pad, folded and tucked away in a cabinet.
 Displayed together, they have a very curated look and feel.
 Simple yet stunning.

-While wandering around a complete stranger’s home, look for pieces large and small, and most importantly, if you think it might be something special, research the artist signature (when you get home…don’t be that person constantly looking up pricing).
+While wandering around a complete stranger’s home, look for pieces large and small, and most importantly, if you think it might be something special, research the artist’s signature.

 The painting above was advertised on Facebook Marketplace.
 When I saw this abstract acrylic painting, my heart skipped a beat.
 I had no idea who the artist was, but the girl in her rocking chair drew me in and the color palette was incredible.
-She spoke to me, and what she said was drop everything you’re doing and come buy me.
-I emailed the family holding the sale and begged them to hold this piece until I could get there.
+She spoke to me, and what she silently told me was drop everything you’re doing and buy me.
+I messaged the seller and said I’ll take it.

 Most people think I spent a small fortune on these 2 pieces.
 Fact is, I spent more on the sketch pad of nudes than I did on the two paintings combined.
 The 2 abstract acrylic paintings were $75 for both…and I found a couple of months later, are by famed artist Gino Hollander.

 Original Art At The Flea Market

 When I visited LA a couple of months back, Erica took me to the PCC flea in Pasadena…Los Angeles, you are the Mecca for killer, inexpensive abstracts and portraits.
 Oh, how I wish I lived closer.